Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-GWoHn3wkLTM.md

 ### Transcript

-> is liking coffee a requirement to work at the studio hell no i hate coffee, i hate it
+> is liking coffee a requirement to work at the studio hell no I hate coffee, I hate it